Yanaqucha (Bolognesi)

-Yanaqucha (Quechua yana black, qucha lake, "black lake", also spelled Yanacocha) is a lake in the Andes of Peru.
+Yanaqucha (Quechua yana black, qucha lake, "black lake") also spelled Yanacocha, is a lake in the Andes of Peru.
 It is situated at a height of 4373 m comprising an area of 0.186,192 km2.
-Yanaqucha is located in Aquia District, Bolognesi Province, Ancash Region.
-The lake receives water from the Yanaqucha brook which originates southwest of the peak of Rahu Kutaq.
+Yanaqucha is located in the Aquia District, Bolognesi Province, and Ancash Region.
+The lake receives water from the Yanaqucha brook, which originates southwest of the peak of Rahu Kutaq.